The physiotherapist in the domain of psychosomatic is specialized in the treatment of complaints that extend to stress and misunderstood complaints.

-It is a physical and experience-oriented therapy in which emotional, psychological and social aspects are involved in the treatment.
+Haptotherapy is therapy based on experiences in which physical, emotional, psychological and social aspects are involved in the treatment.
+The haptotherapist works together with other experts such as a physiotherapist, doctor or specialist, psychologist or company doctor.

 Physical complaints:

-- Fatigue and / or sleeping problems.
+- Fatigue and/or sleeping problems.

 - Hyperventilation, chest, throat and jaw complaints.